mattwach/tinygo_picocalc/README.md

 ## Cross compilation

-I have a bigger TinyGo project which is a programmable scientific calculator which can run on either PC (compiled with traditional go) or the PicoCalc (using TinyGo):
+I have a bigger TinyGo project which is a programmable scientific calculator.
+It can run on either PC (compiled with traditional go) or the PicoCalc (using TinyGo):
 [RPNGO]()

 ![pc calc](img/rpngo_pc.png)